Updated November 12, 2020

 With park hours ending your days earlier than usual, I recommend this plan to get the most out of each visit:

 - Focus on popular attractions first, filling your morning with getting as much done as possible.
+Here are my strategies per park.

 - Break for lunch.
 (Have a reservation made so you can dine indoors, cool off, take a break from your mask, etc.)